Smoked pork loin should be at every COOKOUT!

 How to Make The Best Smoked Pork Loin

-Now pork is one of the meats you CAN’T under cook.
-If you do you risk sending members of your family or friends or the hospital.
+Now, pork is one of the meats you can’t undercook.
+If you do, you risk sending members of your family or friends to the hospital.

 Some Great Rub & Sauce Recipes for Pork Loin

-- Homemade Honey BBQ Sauce – If you want something a with a sweet and smokey sauce at the end this sauce is perfect.
+• Homemade Honey BBQ Sauce—This sauce is perfect if you want something with a sweet and smokey sauce at the end.

-- Smoked Chicken Rub – Not only is this delicious on chicken , it is my standard ‘go to’ rub for pork as well!
+• Smoked Chicken Rub—This rub is delicious on chicken and is my standard ‘go-to’ rub for pork!

 Brine for Smoked Pork Loin

-If you use boiling hot water you won’t need to boil this brine on the stove.
-Just mix all the ingredients and stir till the sugars is dissolved.
-Make sure you allow enough time so that the meat can sit in the brine for 6 hours.
+If you use boiling hot water, you won’t need to boil this brine on the stove.
+Just mix all the ingredients and stir until the sugars are dissolved.
+Ensure you allow enough time so the meat can sit in the brine for 6 hours.

 After at least 6 hours, remove the pork loin from the brine and pat dry.
 Grab your favorite binder and then apply our rub to thge meat.